 Serve

-After removing the cake from the oven, it should slightly shrink down which should be fine.
+After removing the cake from the oven, it should very slightly shrink down which should be fine.
 Set it aside and let it cool for about 10 minutes then overturn it on a wire rack and let it completely cool before cutting with a sharp knife.

 RECIPE FAQS